Advocacy Campaign 2017-2021

 But projects of this size can’t be funded by Council alone.
 We need the state and federal governments to contribute and we need the community to show politicians that our community won’t wait any longer for the essential funding we need.

 Council’s vision for the future of Frankston encompasses regional sporting facilities creating pathways from junior through to elite athletes, improved public transport options across the region and other important projects that will benefit our diverse and growing community.

-In the lead up to the state and federal elections, Council is asking all sides of politics to support four major projects:
+In the lead up to the state and federal elections, Council is asking all sides of politics to support the following major projects:

 - Extending and duplicating the electric rail line from Frankston towards the Mornington Peninsula

 - Building a new facility that will house gymnastics and tennis at Centenary Park, Langwarrin